herculas/bbs-signature/README.md

-# bbs-signature
+# bbs-signature-rust
-A typescript version of BBS signature scheme.
+A Rust implementation of the BBS signature scheme.